-Like all of our courses at AUsome Training this has been designed by Autistic trainers and will be delivered by Autistic speakers on 24th June.
+Like all of our courses at AUsome Training this has been designed by Autistic trainers and will be delivered by Autistic speakers.

 If you can’t make the live course then sign up anyway and we’ll send you out a recording so that you don’t have to miss out.
 You’ll be able to watch it at a time that suits you.

 They have been developing The Munster Model for over 12 years, combining years of theory of Autism with existing research and lived experience of Autistic people.
 It is the first model which explains the reality of what it means to be Autistic.
 Stiof is also our SME here at AUsome Training.
 Stiof realised they were Autistic at the age of twelve through their own reading and got a formal confirmation as an adult!